Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays: End Matter

-\paragraph{Simulation details} Our Monte Carlo simulation uses the parameterization of the radio emission from neutrino-induced in-ice showers from Refs.~\cite{ARZ, ARZ-param-1, ARZ-param-2}.
+\textsl{Simulation details}--- Our Monte Carlo simulation uses the parametrization of the radio emission from neutrino-induced in-ice showers from Refs.~\cite{ARZ, ARZ-param-1, ARZ-param-2}.
 The model calculates the emitted electric field from the longitudinal charge-excess profile of the shower and accounts for the transverse size of the cascade through form factors derived from microscopic simulations.
-Simulated events are weighted by the CR flux at the ice surface, parameterized in terms of the energy deposited in the ice.
+Simulated events are weighted by the CR flux at the ice surface, parametrized in terms of the energy deposited in the ice.
 This flux is calculated using the CR flux and energy evolution of $\mathrm{X_{max}}$ measured by the Pierre Auger Observatory \cite{Auger_xmax_vs_energy}, as derived in Refs.~\cite{coleman2024iniceaskaryanemissionair, alan-personal}.
-Comparing the signals produced by the above approach to microscopic simulations of impacting CR shower cores \cite{coleman2024iniceaskaryanemissionair}, we find that the relative signal amplitude scale factor \cite{supmat-arxiv} depends strongly on the view angle at which the in-ice cascade triggers.
-In the region around $3^\circ$ off the Cherenkov angle, which contributes about 80\% of the passing events, it varies from 0.4--0.8, resulting in the rate interval of 8--34\,yr$^{-1}$~\cite{supmat-arxiv}.
-If the flux measured by the Telescope Array \cite{ta-flux} is used instead, the rate prediction increases by about 10\%.
+Comparing the signals produced by this approach to microscopic simulations of impacting CR shower cores \cite{coleman2024iniceaskaryanemissionair}, we find that the relative signal amplitude scale factor depends strongly on the view angle at which the in-ice cascade triggers.
+In the region around $3^\circ$ off the Cherenkov angle, which contributes about 80\% of the passing events, it varies from 0.4--0.8, resulting in the rate interval of 8--34\,yr$^{-1}$ (cf. Fig. S15 in Supplemental Material~\cite{supmat-arxiv}).
+If the flux measured by the Telescope Array \cite{ta-flux} is used instead, the rate prediction increases by $\approx$10\%.

-Microscopic simulations of ice-impacting showers are performed with \corsika{} and \eisvogel{}, using a five-layer atmospheric density model and an ice density profile \cite{supmat-arxiv} consistent with the refractive index profile $n(z)$ derived in Ref.~\cite{ara-lowthresh-analysis}.
+Microscopic simulations of ice-impacting showers are performed with \corsika{} and \eisvogel{}, using a five-layer atmospheric density model and an ice density profile consistent with the refractive index profile $n(z)$ derived in Ref.~\cite{ara-lowthresh-analysis}.
 The signal observed at the phased array is calculated by convolving the electron and positron tracks in the cascade with an electrodynamic Green's function \cite{eisvogel}, which encapsulates signal emission, propagation, and reception.
-Fig.~\ref{fig:hflf_simulation} shows the simulated signal intensity received at different view angles in the LF and HF frequency bands.
+Figure~\ref{fig:hflf_simulation} shows the simulated signal intensity received at different view angles in the LF and HF frequency bands.
 The scaling $\log \ipred_{\mathrm{HF}} \sim m \log \ipred_{\mathrm{LF}}$ between the logarithmic intensities is apparent with a slope parameter $m$ in the range 2--2.5 across showers of different primary energy and mass composition.